rehema-HM/greenscreen/README.md

 # greenscreen
-Find the python file.A  jupyter notebook with the same output is also include
+Find the python file whose output is the gren screen.A  jupyter notebook with the same output is also included